ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

   </iframe>
 </div>

 If Chewbacca’s aggregate compromise was greater than the emperors, then the sorting at slide 6 becomes quite nuanced.
 Say Chewbacca’s aggregate compromise is 10 and the Emperor’s is 0 (we ignore Darth Maul for this example, imagine he had a very high aggregate compromise of 20+).
 Then in this case we wouldn’t want Chewbacca to compromise any further, especially compared to someone who hasn’t needed to compromise at all yet.
-Therefore, The emperor would take the 3rd choice and Chewbacca his 1st.
+Therefore, the Emperor would take the 3rd choice and Chewbacca his 1st.
 Although this would mean the total compromise made between these 2 characters is greater (0+5=5 for the Emperor’s 3rd choice, over 2+0=2 for Chewbacca’s 2nd choice), it is still a fairer decision so that Chewbacca is not always compromising.
 This is prioritising sorting by compromise.

 ![fig3: Prioritising sorting by compromise: the play off between Chewbacca and The Emperor]({{ site.github.url }}/jwarren/assets/assignment-algorithm-2/table3.JPG)